This post may contain affiliate links.

 Backpack Storage and Organization

-The Zpacks Arc Haul Ultra 60L is shaped like most ultralight-style backpacks with a large main compartment, front mesh pocket, and side water bottle pockets.
-The main compartment closes with a roll-top and has a narrow velcro-stiffener on top.
+The Zpacks Arc Haul Ultra 60L is designed like most ultralight-style backpacks with a large main compartment, front mesh pocket, and side water bottle pockets.
+The main compartment closes with a roll-top with a stiffener in the top to make it easier to roll.
+While the roll top can be secured on top of the pack by clipping the two sides together, Zpacks also sells buckles and webbing straps along the sides (easily removable), so you can compress your load more effectively.
 A single strap runs over the roll-top to secure it.
 The interior is seam-taped, making the backpack highly water-resistant, although we’d still recommend lining it with a plastic bag or pack liner.

-The front mesh pocket is made with a Lycra mesh and has an elastic top.
+The front mesh pocket is made with a non-stretch mesh and has an elastic top.
 It can hold quite a lot of stuff at once and it’s easy to see what’s inside so you know you haven’t misplaced anything.
-The mesh fabric is comparatively lightweight and less robust than the heavy-duty mesh that other manufacturers are currently using to improve durability.
+The mesh fabric is comparatively lightweight and less robust than the heavy-duty diver’s mesh that some other manufacturers are currently using to improve durability.
+An earlier version of the Arc Haul Ultra 60 had a Lyra mesh front pocket, but the newer mesh one is much easier to see through since the weave is more open.

-The side water bottle pockets are made with heavier-duty Ultra fabric with drain holes at the bottom and provide excellent durability.
+The side water bottle pockets are made with Ultra fabric with drain holes at the bottom and provide excellent durability.
 They’re large enough to hold two SmartWater bottles, but you can only get one 1L Nalgene into them.
 They also have non-adjustable elastic running through the top to keep bottles from falling out.
-While they’re reachable when the pack is worn, the elastic can makes it a little challenging to get a bottle back in if you’re carrying anything else in the pockets.
-That’s not a showstopper, just an observation about the structure and capacity limitations of the side pockets.
+While they’re reachable when the pack is worn, the elastic can make it a little challenging to get a bottle back in if you’re carrying anything else in the pockets.
+That’s not a showstopper, just an observation about the structure and capacity limitations of the side pockets (and my current level of shoulder flexibility).

 The Arc Haul Ultra 60L does not come with hip belt pockets and they’re an add-on purchase at $32.95/each.
 They are attached with an elastic band and hooks to the hip belt, which has daisy chains sewn on its exterior.
-The pockets are also available in Dyneema DCF or Robic Nylon for slightly less.
 The daisy chain can also be used to secure third-party pockets to the hip belt.
+I don’t use hip belt pockets with this pack and I don’t really miss them all that much, although I do attach an accessory pocket to one of the shoulder straps to hold my phone.

 The pack is not hydration compatible if that matters to you.
 There is no internal hydration pocket or hook to hang a reservoir.
-There are also no hydration ports in the pack body to run a hose.
+There are also no hydration ports in the pack body to run a hose in order to keep the interior as waterproof as possible.
+If you use a hydration system you must run a hose out the side of the rolltop.

 Backpack Frame and Suspension

 The Zpacks Arc Haul Ultra 60L has a ventilated, trampoline-style frame that lets air flow behind your back so you stay cooler and perspiration dries faster.
 This makes backpacking much more pleasant in hot and humid conditions.
 Zpacks is unique amongst UL pack manufacturers in offering this type of frame.
-While other manufacturers, like Osprey, Gregory, and Deuter offer a similar capability, theirs is much more tightly integrated and encapsulated than the Arc Haul Ultra 60 frame which is completely visible, externalized, and adjustable by the end-user.
+While other manufacturers, like Osprey, Gregory, and Deuter offer a similar capability, theirs is much more tightly integrated and encapsulated than the Arc Haul Ultra 60 frame which is completely visible and externalized.
+But then again the Arc Haul Ultra is substantially lighter weight.

 While this gives the Arc Haul Ultra a somewhat Frankenstein-like appearance with all kinds of straps and rods, it’s designed this way on purpose to keep the pack weight as low as possible.
-The downside is that the pack makes a little noise when hiking as the parts rub together.
-The closest comparable ultralight ventilated backpacks, the Osprey Exos 58 or Gregory Focal 58, weigh about twice as much as the Arc Haul Ultra, although the latest (2022) Osprey Exos now has an adjustable length torso.
-Both these packs are also quieter to carry because the frame is internal and all one piece.
+The closest comparable ultralight ventilated backpacks, the Osprey Exos 58 Pro or Gregory Focal 58, weigh about 50%-100% more than the Arc Haul Ultra, although the latest Osprey Exos Pro now has an adjustable length torso.

-Check out our Osprey Exos 58 Review and Gregory Focal 58 Review to compare and contrast these backpacks.
+Check out our Osprey Exos 58 Pro Backpack Review and Gregory Focal 58 Backpack Review to compare and contrast these backpacks.

 The Arc Haul Ultra frame is quite simple.
 There are three horizontal crossbars, positioned along the top, middle, and base of the pack bag.
 Two curved carbon fiber rods are attached to the corners of the top and bottom bars and a mesh back panel is connected to them with webbing straps.
 The carbon fiber rods form an arc, with the mesh suspended over it.
 The middle crossbar keeps the pack bag from collapsing backward and filling the cavity created by the arc while protecting your back from objects with hard edges like a bear canister.
 The backpack’s shoulder straps and load lifters are connected to the top crossbar, while the hip belt is attached to the bottom crossbar.
 It’s as simple as that.